Twelve Days of Baking: Mom's Date Nut Bars

 Sift 1/2 cup of the flour with the baking powder and salt into a bowl.

 In another bowl beat the eggs until they are foamy.
-Gradually add the sugar and vanilla beating until well blended.
+Combine the eggs, sugar, melted butter and vanilla extract.
 Fold in the flour mixture.

 In a small bowl toss the dates and nuts with the remaining 1 1/2 tablespoons of the four.
 This method will prevent the dates and nuts from sinking to the bottom of the pan while baking.